bahtiyartan/troia/docs/36Table.rst

 Removing Columns
 ================

 In some cases programmers may need remove all columns and data and reconstruct table using APPEND commands (Removing a column also means removing corresponding cell of each row, so removing all columns also removes whole data).
-To remove all columns DESTROYTABLE command is used and after the DESTROYTABLE command table goes to same state with a table that is newly created by OBJECT command (or other variable definition commands), here is the syntax of DESTROYTABLE Command:
+To remove all columns DESTROYTABLE command is used and after the DESTROYTABLE command table goes to same state with a table that is newly created by a variable definition command (OBJECT, LOCAL ..), here is the syntax of DESTROYTABLE Command:

 ::